 The good news is that there is a lot you can do to encourage your child’s speech development from a young age.
 And, the sooner you get started, the better.

 Researchers at Bristol University studied the impact of a child’s early environment (before they are two) on their language and found that children with a positive communication environment at home went on to achieve higher scores in tests of language, reading and maths when they entered school.

 Professor Roulstone, Director of the Speech and Language Therapy Research Unit for North Bristol Trust, says, ‘As parents, we can have a big impact on how our children learn to talk and the better our children are talking by the age of two years, the better they will do when they start school.’

 Here, I share the Small Talk Techniques that have helped to turn Jess into a champion chatterbox…

 If there were only one single thing I could suggest, it would be this – the Say What You See Technique.
-It is the best strategy to encourage communication in children of all ages.
+It is the best speech development strategy to encourage communication in children of all ages.

 As they play, give a gentle running commentary of what they are doing.
 It may sound simple, but this powerful technique helps your child to link what he hears to what he is doing or thinking.

 We naturally want to test, question and direct our children, so the challenge is in trying to stay in the moment, describing what they are doing rather than what you think (itals) they should be doing next.

 For example, when your child is playing with bricks, stop yourself from saying, ‘what shall we do?
 Build me a tower!’.
 Instead, stick to what your child is actually doing or effecting, such as ‘Bang, bang, bang go the bricks.’